 The southeast end of the park has picnic tables and charcoal grills, making it an ideal spot to stop for lunch or snacks.

-Once you take your obligatory trip around the peninsula in Presque Isle Park, stop by the Bog walk before you head out.
-While you walk this urban bog and follow the wooden boardwalks you just might spot some birds, turtles or a Presque Isle Park Deer.
+Once you take your obligatory trip around the peninsula in Presque Isle Park, stop by the Bog Walk before you head out.
+While you explore this urban bog and follow the wooden boardwalks you just might spot some birds, turtles or a Presque Isle Deer.
 It’s an easy way to enjoy the outdoors while learning more about nature and spotting local wildlife, right along the lakeshore.

-Sugarloaf Mountain may seem a bit more difficult due to its altitude, but it is definitely doable with kids, dogs and even toddlers.
+Sugarloaf Mountain may seem a bit more difficult due to its big altitude, but it is definitely doable with small kids.
 Between the parking lot and trailhead, you'll see signage for the two different routes to the top.

 Yellow Dog Falls

-It's a bit of a drive to Big Bay's Yellow Dog Falls but worth the extra time in the car, and once you get to the trailhead, the falls aren't too far.
-Besides, you’ll be glad you made the trip as you meander along one of the wildest streams east of the Mississippi, where native brook trout — Michigan’s State Fish — swim lazily in rocky pools and multiple waterfalls can be seen and heard in just a two-mile section of the river.
+Once you arrive, you’ll be delighted you made the trip as you meander along one of the wildest streams east of the Mississippi, where native brook trout — Michigan’s State Fish — swim lazily in rocky pools and multiple waterfalls can be seen and heard in just a two-mile section of the river.